History of Craig Kimbrel in Timeline

 June 4, 2010: Second MLB Call-Up

-On June 4, 2010, Craig Kimbrel was called up for the second time in his career to replace Takashi Saito.
+On June 4, 2010, Craig Kimbrel was called up to the majors for the second time in his career, replacing Takashi Saito.

 On September 19, 2010, Craig Kimbrel earned his first major league save against the New York Mets.